Codecademy/docs/CONTRIBUTING.md

 1. Forking this repo.
 2. Editing your fork.
-    - You can edit an exisiting entry or create a new entry.
+    - You can edit an existing entry or create a new entry.
 3. Making a Pull Request to merge your fork with this repo.

 If you haven't gone through this workflow before, you can check out [this YouTube video](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn about how to make a pull request from a fork using Git.